Safe Imitation Learning of Nonlinear Model Predictive Control for Flexible Robots: Problem statement

-The simulation setup is a three \ac{DOF} serial manipulator, as shown in Fig. \ref{fig:model_discr}, which was inspired by flexible robots TUDOR \citep{malzahn2010tudor} and ELLA \citep{staufer2012ella}.
-The first link is rigid; the second and third links are flexible and have the same dimensions and material properties.
-We assume that joints are rigid and directly actuated, i.e., actuators do not have a gearbox.
-Available measurements are actuated joints positions and velocities, and the \ac{EE} position to monitor elastic deflections.
+Consider the three \ac{DOF} flexible robot arms shown in Fig.~\ref{fig:prob_stmnt}, inspired by the flexible robots TUDOR \cite{malzahn2010tudor} and ELLA \cite{staufer2012ella}.
+The first link is rigid, while the second and third links are flexible, sharing identical dimensions and material properties.
+The joints are assumed to be rigid and directly actuated, meaning that the actuators do not include gearboxes.
+Let $\bm x_\mathrm{tr} \in \R^{n_{x_\mathrm{tr}}}$, $\bm u \in \R^{3}$ and $ \bm z := \bm p_\mathrm{ee} \in \R^{3}$ denote the \emph{true} state, control inputs, and controlled output (end-effector position) of a flexible robot, respectively.
+Furthermore, let the dynamics and output equations be defined in state-space form as follows: